lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-There are some important differences between the two cohort types.
-The main difference is when the study starts relative to the outcome occurrence.
-In a retrospective cohort, the study starts when people have the disease and their data is collected from past records.
-This is very common when data is collected in a frequent or typical way, such as in a hospital, so data are already available.
-In prospective cohorts, people don't have a disease at the start of the study and they are followup either until the end of the study or until they get the disease.
-Data is collected as the time passes.
+We briefly covered the main difference between the two cohort types, specifically when the outcome occurs relative to the study start.
+In retrospective cohorts, people have the disease at the study start and their data is collected from past records.
+This is very common when data is collected frequently or consistently, such as in hospitals, and is easily available.
+In prospective cohorts, people don't have a disease at the study start.
+They are usually followed over time until the study end.
+Over time, more data is collected.
 Both designs have their strengths and weaknesses.
-If you have easy access to data already collected by a hospital or the government, retrospective cohorts are very powerful scientific tools.
-But, there are many strengths to prospective cohorts, which is why they tend to be common.
+If you have easy access to data already collected by a hospital or by the government, retrospective cohort designs are a very powerful scientific tool.
+But, there are many strengths to prospective cohort designs.
 They give stronger scientific evidence to research questions, because people are recruited without the disease.
-The Framingham dataset was chosen for this course because it is a prospective cohort.
+The Framingham dataset was chosen for this reason.

 ---